Kiefner and Associates, Inc.

 4. Managing the Threat from Selective Seam Weld Corrosion

-Selective seam weld corrosion (SSWC) is a type of corrosion that affects the bondline region and heat affected zone (HAZ) of the longitudinal seam of a pipeline forming grooves in the seam.
+Selective Seam Weld Corrosion (SSWC) is a type of corrosion that affects the bondline region and heat-affected zone (HAZ) of the longitudinal seam of a pipeline forming grooves in the seam.
 The term “selective” refers to the preferential attack of the weld zone rather than the adjacent base metal.
-SSWC can be internal or external, and has been reported in both gas and liquid pipelines.
+SSWC can be internal or external and has been reported in gas and liquid pipelines.
 This type of corrosion has been observed mostly in older vintage pipes, particularly those manufactured prior to 1970 and manufactured using direct-current electric resistance welding (DC-ERW), low-frequency electric resistance welding (LF-ERW), and flash welding.
-The following figures show metallographic sections of some welds affected by SSWC.
+Figure 1 shows metallographic sections of some welds affected by SSWC.

-Research has shown that a number of factors may be responsible for promoting SSWC, among them are the following [1], [2] : a) galvanic reaction between the base metal and the seam weld; b) differences in corrosion rates for different steel phases; c) inclusions and chemistry segregation in the weldment; d) crevices formed between inclusions and steel; e) sulfur enrichment; and f) absence of post-weld normalizing heat treatment (PWHT).
-These factors are related mainly to the limitation in technology and quality control processes employed in pipe manufacturing methods during the pre-1970 era.
-Many of the issues that rendered older vintage pipes susceptible to this threat were eliminated when pipe manufacturers began to switch from DC- or LF-ERW to a high frequency ERW (HF-ERW), most of which occurred between 1960 and 1970.
-Also, PWHT of ERW seams was introduced into both API specification 5L and 5LX in March 1967 which led to improvement in the quality of the weld zone by minimizing hard micro structures and reduced susceptibility of ERW seams to SSWC threat.
-This is not suggesting that all seams produced using HF-ERW are not susceptible to this threat.
-A study completed by Kiefner and Associates, Inc. (Kiefner) for DOT PHMSA [3] shows that in-service failures in HF-ERW due to SSWC have been reported as well.
-However, occurrences of release incidents due to this threat in HF-ERW are not as common as in DC- and LF-ERW seams.
-Where SSWC has been reported in HF-ERW seam it has been mostly limited to pipe seams produced prior to 1985, or with high sulfur content exceeding 0.01% and carbon content greater than 0.1 by weight.
+Research has shown that several factors may be responsible for promoting SSWC, among them are the following [1][2]: a) galvanic reaction between the base metal and the seam weld; b) differences in corrosion rates for different steel phases; c) inclusions and chemistry segregation in the weldment; d) crevices formed between inclusions and steel; e) sulfur enrichment; and f) absence of post-weld normalizing heat treatment (PWHT).
+These factors are related mainly to the limitations in technology and quality control processes employed in pipe manufacturing during the pre-1970 era.
+Many issues that rendered older vintage pipes susceptible to this threat were eliminated when pipe manufacturers switched from DC- or LF-ERW to a high-frequency ERW (HF-ERW), most of which occurred between 1960 and 1970.
+PWHT of ERW seams was introduced into API specifications 5L and 5LX in March 1967, which improved the quality of the weld zone by minimizing hard microstructures and reducing the susceptibility of ERW seams to SSWC threat.
+This does not suggest that all seams produced using HF-ERW are not susceptible to this threat.
+A study by Kiefner and Associates, Inc. (Kiefner) for DOT PHMSA [3] shows that in-service failures in HF-ERW due to SSWC have also been reported.
+However, release incidents due to this threat in HF-ERW are not as common as in DC- and LF-ERW seams.
+Where SSWC has been reported in HF-ERW seam, it has been mostly limited to pipe seams produced prior to 1985 or with high sulfur content exceeding 0.01% and carbon content greater than 0.1 by weight.
 [4]

-The fact that SSWC is prevalent in seams produced in a particular era under similar coating and CP conditions suggests that it is driven, not only by classic corrosion mechanisms, but also by the properties of the seam material which renders it more susceptible to this threat.
-This implies that SSWC is a form of threat interaction between a “corrosion mechanism” and a “defective pipe seam”.
+The fact that SSWC is prevalent in seams produced in a particular era under similar coating and CP conditions suggests that it is driven not only by classic corrosion mechanisms but also by the properties of the seam material, which renders it more susceptible to this threat.
+This implies that SSWC is a threat interaction between a “corrosion mechanism” and a “defective pipe seam.”
 Integrity management principles require that the operator consider integrity threat interaction.
-Where a lack of effective corrosion control exists simultaneously with a susceptible seam, the likelihood of a failure is significantly greater.
-Therefore any strategy developed to identify the presence, susceptibility and mitigation of SSWC threat must address these two important causative factors.
+Where a lack of effective corrosion control exists simultaneously with a susceptible seam, the likelihood of failure is significantly greater.
+Therefore, any strategy developed to identify the presence, susceptibility, and mitigation of SSWC threats must address these two important causative factors.

 Analysis of DOT Reportable Incidents